minio/docs/source/reference/minio-mc/mc-diff.rst

    *Required* The object to compare to the ``TARGET``.

-   For an object from MinIO or another S3-compatible service, specify the :mc:`alias <mc alias>` and the full path to that object (e.g. bucket and path to object).
+   For an object from MinIO,
+   specify the :mc:`alias <mc alias>` and the full path to that object (e.g. bucket and path to object).
 For example: